Cray-HPE/docs-csm/introduction/scenarios.md

 which must create the initial configuration payload and configure the management network switches, whereas a a reinstall can reuse a previous configuration payload and skip the configuration of management network switches.
-The first time install will check and then may update firmware for various components wherease the reinstall will check and indicate that no firmware update is required.
+The first time install will check and then may update firmware for various components whereas the reinstall will check and indicate that no firmware update is required.
 There are two different ways to use the LiveCD, either from a RemoteISO or a USB device, which are described in [Bootstrap PIT Node](../install/index.md#bootstrap_pit_node).
 There are a few places where a comment will be made in a procedure for how one of the scenarios needs to do something different.